Skip to content

 Ethics isn’t something you achieve once and call it done.
 It’s showing up every day and doing the hard thing.
 We’re constantly examining our own blind spots, fixing what’s broken, and choosing people and planet over profit.

+We’ve walked away from cheaper options because the math only worked if someone got exploited.
 Doing right by people means our prices are higher.
 We own that.
 Because somewhere, a parent is making your carrier while being able to afford their own rent.
 That matters more than our margins.